-5. Click on Apply and OK to save your choices!
+5. Click on Apply and OK to save the changes

 It is a good practice to back up your library whenever you make changes.
 There are two ways of backing up your library:

 The new library does not open, it is simply saved to disk, where you can then open it with EndNote.
 EndNote leaves your original library open as it was before the command was chosen.
-Note: The Save a Copy command creates a [library name].ENL file as well as a [library name].DATA folder for the new library, and copies all necessary files and figures to it.
+Note: The Save a Copy command creates a [library name].ENL file as well as a [library name].DATA folder for the new library, and copies all groups and attachements to it.

 2. To use the Compressed Library command to save a copy of your library and .data folder together in a compressed file (.enlx) which can be easily restored later by opening it in EndNote.
 Here are the steps: